HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

 ### Initializing the Pallet (NATIVE)

-In the case of a NATIVE integration, consider all the steps in the previous paragraph with the following adaptation:
+In the case of a NATIVE integration, consider all the steps in the previous paragraph with the following adaptations:

 - The file `verifiers/foo/Cargo.toml` should look similar to the snippet below: